frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-ram

-Memory object represent a primary storage that is used to store information for immediate use in a computer or related computer hardware device.
-We only include RAM.
+RAM object represent a random access memory, a primary storage, that is used to store information for immediate use in a computer or related computer hardware device.

 ### Memory Specific Properties